 TIP #02:- Save the resume in PDF format

-We recommend the PDF format because it is the most ATS friendly file format.
+The ideal waiter cv format we recommend the PDF format because it is the most ATS friendly file format.
 But, doc., Docx., and plain text documents are also ATS friendly.
 Never send an image file of your resume, because the ATS can not read the text on an image.